JingerGuy/ContactBook/README.md

-Video demonstration
+Video demonstration showing CRUD Functionality,
-CRUD Functionality
-CI/CD Pipeline Automated when new Github code pushed.
+CI/CD Pipeline Automation when new Github code pushed your changes should automatically be reflected on the deployed application without manual configuration.